A Look Back At

 area and beyond.
 Many would travel by train and arrive at the station welcomed by the sound of bagpipes

 and drums.
 Accompanied by the bands, the clans marched up Greenwich Avenue from the train station to the

 Moore Estate.
 Today, Scots and Scots-at-heart come from all over the country to attend the festival,

 participate as clans, and compete as athletes, bands, pipers, drummers, drum majors and dancers!

 The location of the Games has changed since the Moore Estate was sold to developers.
 For many years,

-the event was held at the Calhoun Estate in Stamford CT before coming to Cranbury Park in Norwalk.
+the event was held at the Calhoun Estate in Stamford CT, then at Cranbury Park in Norwalk at the former

 The Games are open to the public, and are held rain or shine.
 Everyone is welcome and encouraged to